Lalrinfela/aspire-bank-api/readme.md

     1. composer install
     2. rename .env.example to .env
     3. visit /key routes and copy the 32 characters string to .env
+    4. create database and update the env file respectively

 ## CREATE NEW USER